bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/8 Polymers/relaxation modulus and temperature.md

 - Glassy - $T<T_g$ hence no molecular sliding
 - Leathery - [[viscoelasticity in polymers|viscoelastic]] deformation
-- Rubbery - like an
+- Rubbery - like an [[elastomers|elastomer]] but only has entanglements not cross links
+- Rubbery flow - Has both elastic and viscous properties
+- Viscous flow - Independent chain motion, rotation and vibration